Drainage in potted plants is uber important.

 Add compost to your soil and mix properly before planting.

-In a way, this is like killing two birds with one stone since compost will solve the two extreme problems.
+Adding compost to your soil is like killing two birds with one stone since compost will solve the two extreme problems.

 The organic matter in the compost acts as a sponge, holding water in the soil where the plants can reach it.